Asking for Help is a Sign of Strength

 More than just a Meal Train, Amazon Wish List or offer to walk your dog, this session will help you understand how to give your support and how to ask for and receive help from others.
 You’ll walk away with a few new ideas that will help you truly express your care and concern with someone who needs it—and do it in a way that is most meaningful to you and to them.

+"Small Talk" at the watercooler improves employee engagement, creates connection and ultimately effects the bottom line.
 The statistics don’t lie: 93% of employees say they’re more likely to stay with an empathetic employer (Businessolver, 2019).
 Recognizing your employees as whole people, not just by the title on their business card, can dramatically increase your employee engagement and retention.
-So what can you do to support your employees when life gets tough?
+How do you do this?
+More importantly, what can you do to support your employees when life gets tough?

 Aimee Kandrac, Founder of WhatFriendsDo, brings you an interactive session full of actionable, low-cost ideas that will allow you to take care of your employees outside of their role in the office.